This is the character sheet for Love Live!.

 - Tomboy and Girly Girl: The girly girl to Rin's tomboy.

 - Trademark Favorite Food: She really loves rice.
 For example, rather than settling for a plate of curry rice, she has a whole bowl of rice to go with her curry.
+This bites her hard when the group visited New York in The Movie, but thankfully being in New York, they could easily find a nearby Japanese restaurant for her.

 - Weight Woe: She tends to wrestle with the fact that she's (supposedly) chubbier than the rest of µ's, and being a Big Eater doesn't help.
 Her insistence on going on diets is born from this, though with a little help from her friends, she manages to accept this.